davisjam/davisjam.github.io/_pages/research.md

 There are a range of projects appropriate for undergraduates, MS students, and PhD students.
 Sample topics:

-- Software engineering for regular expressions and other domain-specific languages
+- Software engineering for domain-specific languages
 - "Software 2.0" - Software engineering and its intersection with AI + Machine Learning
 - Cyber-security -- e.g. Internet security, IoT security